ChatTheatre/dgd-tools/README.md

 If you have a DGD application that uses DGD Manifest, run `dgd-manifest install` to download its dependencies and create a fully-assembled DGD directory for it.
 You can also `dgd-manifest test` to make sure its dependencies are downloaded and satisfied without building an application directory.

 That fully-assembled DGD directory is named ".root".
 To run your dgd server, type "dgd-manifest server".

+If you update files in your root and want to update files under the generated root directory, use "dgd-manifest update".

 ## Using DGD Manifest with your DGD Application